What Is a Bias Blind Spot?

 Essentially, many people who are highly biased not only believe that they are less biased than their peers; they are also more likely to ignore the input of experts and more likely to resist efforts to reduce their biases.

 Such findings may be particularly relevant today as people combat political conspiracy theories fueled by biased thinking.
-The research suggests that not only are many people who hold such beliefs blind to their own biases–they are also not receptive to information that might correct their faulty thinking.
+The research suggests that not only are many people who hold such beliefs blind to their own biases–but they are also not receptive to information that might correct their faulty thinking.

 Sources: